-Medical malpractice cases usually involve negligence in the context of providing ordinary medical care.
+Medical negligence cases usually involve negligence in the context of providing ordinary medical care.
 But there are instances when malpractice is just part of a larger offense to a victim’s dignity and basic human rights.
 A recent Florida appeals court decision in a case that has taken nearly two decades to resolve illustrates the lengthy road some victims must travel to obtain justice.

 Hospital Liable for Forcibly Drugging Pregnant Woman